How to Cope with Eco-Anxiety

 Balance your intake of climate catastrophe headlines with outlets that share inspiring news about inventions, changemakers, and new progressive policies that will help us fight the climate crisis.

-Follow wildlife ambassadors, plastic-free advocates, environmental activists, and leaders that champion environmental justice.
+Follow wildlife ambassadors, plastic-free advocates, environmental activists, and leaders who champion environmental justice.
 Adopt their sense of optimism.

 Read books by authors who love and honour the earth.
 Let their passion reinvigorate your desire to bring about change.